 Once installed, reboot the computer & use it as usual.
 When ‘preload’ has gathered enough data, you should see an improvement of your application loading times.
 Good luck.

-Note: The ‘page cache’ analogy that I included is only a basic one as it’s a bit more complicated than that.
-But it should help most users to get a basic idea, nevertheless.
+Note: The ‘page cache’ analogy that I included here is only a basic one.
+But it should still help most users to get a basic idea nevertheless.